 Recorded Top Speed: 3,000 km/h (Mach 2.8)

-Due to its exceptional speed and high cruising altitude (23,000 meters), MiG-25 could operate as an interceptor and a reconnaissance aircraft.
-The highest altitude achieved on a MiG-25 (albeit modified) is 37,650 meters by a Soviet pilot in 1977.
+Thanks to its remarkable speed and high cruising altitude of 23,000 meters, the MiG-25 served both as an interceptor and a reconnaissance aircraft.
+The highest altitude ever reached by a modified MiG-25 was 37,650 meters, achieved by a Soviet pilot in 1977.

-After analyzing initial intelligence data on MiG-25, the Western Allies mistakenly believed it to be an agile fighter aircraft rather than an interceptor.
-It compelled the United States to initiate their own air superiority fighter project designated as F-15 Eagle.
+Initially, Western Allies, upon analyzing intelligence data on the MiG-25, mistakenly thought of it as an agile fighter rather than an interceptor.
+This misunderstanding led the United States to launch its air superiority fighter project, resulting in the development of the F-15 Eagle.

 A MiG-31 of the Russian Air Force | Image Courtesy: Dmitriy Pichugin